1975–76 NHL season: (4) Toronto Maple Leafs vs. (5) Pittsburgh Penguins

 The Toronto Maple Leafs were the fourth seed in the preliminary round and seventh overall with 83 points.
 The Pittsburgh Penguins were the fifth seed in the preliminary round and eighth overall with 82 points, winning the tiebreaker over Atlanta in head-to-head points (5 to 3).
 This was the first playoff series between these two teams.
 Pittsburgh won this year's regular season series earning 8 of 10 points.

 Quarterfinals

 (1) Montreal Canadiens vs. (8) Chicago Black Hawks

 The Montreal Canadiens finished first in the league with 127 points.
-The Chicago Black Hawks finished as the Smythe Division Champions and eighth seed of the quarterfinals with 82 points.
+The Chicago Black Hawks finished as the Smythe Division Champions as the eighth and lowest-remaining seed in the playoffs with 82 points.
 This was the 17th playoff series between these two teams.
-Montreal lead 11–5 in previous meetings.
+Montreal leads 11–5 in previous meetings.
 Their most recent meeting came in the 1973 Stanley Cup Finals, which Montreal won in six games.
 Montreal won this year's regular season series earning 5 of 8 points.